 With datastore identity you are leaving the assignment of id's to DataNucleus and your class will not have a field for this identity - it will be added to the datastore representation by DataNucleus.
 It is, to all extents and purposes, a surrogate key that will have its own column in the datastore.
-To specify that a class is to use datastore identity with JDO, you add the following to the MetaData for the class.
+To specify that a class is to use datastore identity with JDO, you do it like this